-Junior year is full of standardized tests—SATs, ACTs, SAT IIs, APs—but whatever the acronym, even the thought of sitting for hours filling in tiny scantron bubbles with a number two pencil can be enough to make your palms sweat.
+Junior year is full of standardized tests—SATs, ACTs, SAT IIs, APs, and more.
+But whatever the acronym, even the thought of sitting for hours filling in tiny scantron bubbles with a number two pencil… it can be enough to make your palms sweat.
+This is why we’re going to talk about overcoming test anxiety.

 Some anxiety before or during standardized tests is completely normal, but for many people, the anxiety can become so bad it begins to get in the way of their studying or their performance on the test itself.
 This is called test anxiety, and it can come with a whole slew of physical and/or emotional symptoms.